markus13erger/MCSB/README.md

   - Run the "pre-processing" jupyter notebook to pre-process the data.
 Afterwards all the available files should be saved as CSV files in the "data" folder.

 3. Enrich data to RDF:
   - Run the "transformation" jupyter notebook to enrich the datasets to RDF files.
-After running the notebook all the datasets should be combined to one RDF file in the "data" folder.
+After running the notebook all the datasets should be combined to one RDF file in the "data" folder called "MCSB".